 Online Nursing Degrees

 Nursing career advancement is often heavily dependent upon the level of education attained by the nurse.
 Ottawa University offers a fully online RN-BSN degree program made up of eight-week terms.
 This allows nurses to complete their BSN while working and meeting family responsibilities.
-Ottawa University also offers an RN-MSN pathway for nurses interested in advancing directly from ADN through BSN to MSN.
-The MSN specialization is offered in both nursing leadership and nursing education.
+We also offer an RN-MSN pathway for nurses interested in advancing directly from ADN through BSN to MSN.
 Contact the Ottawa University advising department today to learn how we can help you advance your education and your career.

 What You Need to Know About the Nursing Shortage

 Choosing a Nursing Specialty: Guidance for New and Experienced Nurses